SumoLogic/sumologic-documentation/docs/search/Search-Query-Language/Search-Operators/matches.md

 Running a query containing a matches operator on Apache Access logs can show you the breakdown of the devices and browsers that are accessing your site.
 You can then create a Dashboard with this query.
-We've used a transpose operator in this query to allow us to name the axis of our column chart.
+We have used a transpose operator in this query to allow us to name the axis of our column chart.